Mkx1/BlackHydra/README.md

  </p>
 <p align="center">
   <img src="Logo.png" width="100">
   BlackHydra is a parallel network cracker tool.
-BlackHydra works by using a set of methods to crack passwords using various approaches to generate possible passwords, using methods such as word list attacks, brute-force attacks and many other methods.
+BlackHydra works by using a set of methods to crack passwords using various approaches to generate possible passwords. using methods such as word list attacks, brute-force attacks and many other methods.
 This tool is encrypted from THC Hydra.
 </p>
 <p align="center">
   <a href="https://www.python.org">